seanosullivanuk/nova-markdownclips/source/Markdown Clips.novaextension/README.md

 ### Sidebar

 You can also open the *Clips* sidebar to visually browse the library.
 Nova will let you double click, or click and drag into the editor.

+### Support the Project

+If you find Markdown Clips useful and would like to support the project, I'd be grateful if you'd [buy me a coffee](https://www.buymeacoffee.com/seanosullivanuk).